parflow/parflow/docs/user_manual/source/pfsystem.rst

    pfset Wells.Names                         ""

 You can give certain periods of time names if you want.
-For example if you aren’t running with ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 ``CLM and you would like to have periods with rain and periods without.
-Here, however we have only one time cycle because ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM will handle the variable forcings.
+For example if you aren’t running with ``CLM`` and you would like to have periods with rain and periods without.
+Here, however we have only one time cycle because ``CLM`` will handle the variable forcings.
 Therefore, we specify one time cycle and it’s constant for the duration of the simulation.
 We accomplish this by giving it a repeat value of -1, which repeats indefinitely.
-The length of the cycle is the length specified below (an integer) multiplied by the base unit value we specified earlier.``
+The length of the cycle is the length specified below (an integer) multiplied by the base unit value we specified earlier.

 ::